nautechsystems/nautilus_trader/docs/developer_guide/environment_setup.md

 The following steps are for UNIX-like systems, and only need to be completed once.

-1. Follow the [installation guide](../getting_started/installation.md) to setup the project with a modification to the final poetry command:
+1. Follow the [installation guide](../getting_started/installation.md) to set up the project with a modification to the final poetry command:

        poetry install

-2. Setup the pre-commit hook which will then run automatically at commit:
+2. Set up the pre-commit hook which will then run automatically at commit:

        pre-commit install